 npm install azure-cli -g

-To access the diagnostic information through FTP, visit the [Azure portal], select your website, and then select the DASHBOARD.
+To access the diagnostic information through FTP, visit the Azure preview portal, select your web app, and then select the DASHBOARD.
 In the quick links section, the FTP DIAGNOSTIC LOGS and FTPS DIAGNOSTIC LOGS links provide access to the logs using the FTP protocol.